 Essentially, the prevailing wisdom is that somewhere in the 60s to low 70s is best, depending on what you personally find most comfortable.
 In the winter, that means a low thermostat at night not only cuts your heating costs, but may also help you sleep better.

-Try a few different thermostat settings for a couple nights each to see where your Goldilocks’ zone resides.
+Try a few different thermostat settings for a couple of nights each to see where your Goldilocks’ zone resides.
 If your thermostat is programmable, try working with your body’s rhythms – set temperatures to gradually cool off around your bedtime, and raise slightly a little before your alarm goes off.

 In the article referenced above, Dr. Winter also suggests trying products designed for optimizing sleep temperature to minimize cooling costs, such as performance sheets for breathability, gel pads for temporary cooling, and especially a good quality mattress.

 How Cold Winters Affect Sleep